This post may contain affiliate links.

 A lot of competition comes from overseas VAs (virtual assistants) who live in countries where the standard of living is immensely different than the U.S. Other competition comes from boneheads who simply work for cheap.
 Sorry, that’s my opinion and I’m sticking with it.

 I’m pretty sure I lost a job opportunity once simply because I sincerely wondered whether I had understood correctly that someone wanted 10 stories of 450+ words for $110.
 Total.
 The person ghosted me after I asked for clarification.
 (And I thought I was being polite!
-Plus my message included more than a question about the pay, and I had an excellent referral who had introduced us.
+And I had an excellent referral who had introduced us.
 But I digress.)

 Vent over.
 If you want a good laugh about the writer’s life, check out this fun post with 11 GIFs all writers will understand.